w3c/webdriver-bidi/proposals/core.md

 Ref counting is useful here because it would allow multiple consumers on the client side to call "subscribe".
 For example, some test code might want to subscribe for an event, and the code might use some third-party helper library that also wants to subscribe for the event.
 Ref counting allows the test code and helper library to subscribe and unsubscribe independently.
 Otherwise, the first one to call "unsubscribe" would inadvertently shut down events for both consumers.

-*Sample notification*
+*Sample event*

-Notification messages don't have an "id" property since they are fire-and-forget.
+Event messages don't have an "id" property since they are fire-and-forget.

 ```json
 {